-If you're looking for ways to burn 400 calories, you've come to the right place - because we've got 40 fat-torching activities that will do just that!
+If you're looking for 40 ways to burn 400 calories, you've come to the right place - we've rounded up a selection of activities that do just that!

 Got 20-25 minutes?
 Burn 400 calories doing...